sulu/sulu-docs/reference/twig-extensions/functions/sulu_snippet_load_by_area.rst

 ``sulu_snippet_load_by_area``
 =============================

-Returns the selected snippet from the webspace settings for the given :doc:`snippet area <../../../cookbook/default-snippets>`.
+Returns the content of the default snippet for the given :doc:`snippet area <../../../cookbook/default-snippets>`.

 .. code-block:: jinja